 Human Development and Family Sciences

-At the undergraduate level, you can choose between emphases in family and individual development, family social services and child development.
+At the undergraduate level, you can choose between emphases in family relations, prevention and wellness, family social services and child development.
 In your coursework, you’ll learn about human development and family systems and the influences they have on each other during all life stages.
 Graduates from HDFS may also receive the Certified Family Life Educator (CFLE) credential, early childhood-related credentials through Illinois Gateways and the Certified Child Life Specialist (CCLS) through the Association of Child Life Professionals.

 At the graduate level, we offer a M.S. in Applied Human Development and Family Sciences which includes two specialization options: Marriage and Family Therapy and Leadership in Aging Studies.